-Michigan State University offers its law students a class in which they use agile leadership strategies to fix automation problems in the legal industry, and Netapp has recently pushed workflow automation as one of its priorities for 2018.
+Michigan State University offers its law students a class in which they use agile leadership strategies to fix automation problems in the legal industry, and large corporate legal departments like the one at NetApp have recently recently pushed workflow automation as a key priority.
 However, looking more closely at the disposition of lawyers and the types of innovation they practice, it is appropriate to consider whether innovation disrupts the industry or is part of its natural evolution.
 Are lawyers really adverse to change, or is it our language around innovation that makes it seem so novel?

 The least prone to revolution

 In Democracy in America, Alexis de Tocqueville praises lawyers as the most powerful counterpoison against the excesses and passions of democracy, and, as such, the least prone to revolution.
 He writes extensively on their conservative nature: “In America there are no nobles or literary men, and the people are apt to mistrust the wealthy; lawyers consequently form the highest political class and the most cultivated portion of society.
 They have therefore nothing to gain by innovation.”